 Wetlands have been of great importance to mankind on all continents and today their conservation has become more important.
 To cite only a few examples of their relevance in human history, the fertile valleys of the Nile, Euphrates and Tigris gave rise to the cultures of the Egyptians and Sumerians.

-In the American regions, they also played a predominant role, as for example in the extensive wetlands of the Amazon, where the population density was 10 to 20 times higher than in the surrounding highlands.
+In the American regions, they also played a predominant role, as in the extensive wetlands of the Amazon, where the population density was 10 to 20 times higher than in the surrounding highlands.

 There are reports of the presence of raised fields and channels in several wetlands in the lowlands that were part of Mesoamerica, built to grow a variety of products.
 The raised fields were located on the banks of the wetlands where there was shallow but frequent flooding, while the channels allowed for navigation, irrigation water, mud for fertilization, and fishing.